Home Page

 Prior Use of Site:The grounds of the monastery.

 Development/Construction Process:A small chapel erected at Antelias was the only Genocide commemorative monument until 1965.
-The Chapel was renovated in 1993.
+The Chapel was renovated in 1993 and 2015.

 History of Ownership:Owned by the Armenian Catholicate of Cilicia.